 Anyone entering on behalf of an individual or entity must fully confirm that the parties represented in or by the submission have complete knowledge of all eligibility rules and have viewed and given consent to the content submitted on their behalf, and are required to provide contact information for the represented rightsholder.
 Any misrepresentation of consent or failure to provide accurate rightsholder information is grounds for disqualification.

 ELIGIBILITY PERIOD

-Programs distributed within the calendar year of January 1 to December 31, 2022 are eligible for submission, with the following exceptions:
+Programs distributed within the calendar year of January 1 to December 31, 2023 are eligible for submission in the 2024 competitions, with the following exceptions:

 SPORTS EMMY® AWARDS: FOOTBALL PROGRAMMING